wandb/weave/weave/flow/prompt/README.md

 In the above example we wouldn't capture the fact that user input comes before our "assistant" hint, but we could make our playground UI's handle the case.
-Alternatively a user could do something like `pt("{}", role="user").message(user_input)` but that's provides no tracing information and only helps with the template problem, see Thought #3 below.
+Alternatively a user could do something like `pt("{}", role="user").message(user_input)` but that provides no tracing information and only helps with the template problem, see Thought #3 below.

 **Thoughts**